Most people know that most of the best sources of iron are animal products like red meat.

 That’s why it’s not too surprising that iron is one of the most common deficiencies among vegans (1).

 To help you, I’ve compiled a list of the best vegan sources of iron, in a few different formats to make the data as useful as possible.

-I only included “whole foods”, so nothing like fortified cereal even though it has quite a bit of iron.
+I only included “whole” plant foods, so nothing like fortified cereal even though it can have quite a bit of iron.

 It’s possible to be iron deficient on a vegan diet if you’re not eating iron-rich foods.
 The first signs of this are:

 If you’re lacking iron for a long time, you can develop iron deficiency anemia as your iron stores deplete.

 How much iron do you need per day?
 According to the NIH, It depends on your age, gender, and size, but for most adults it’s around 8-18 mg per day.
 (Source)